Alps, Haute Route Ski Tour

 HERE'S YOUR ITINERARY

-On arrival day you meet your guides and fellow skiers at the accommodation for a welcome briefing in the evening.
-We'll also cover your equipment and the current weather and mountain conditions.
+On arrival day in Chamonix, at the foot of Mont Blanc, you meet your guides and fellow skiers at the accommodation for a welcome briefing in the evening.
+We'll discuss your equipment and the current weather and mountain conditions so that we all feel ready for the challenge ahead.

 Onwards into Switzerland